Here is a turbine engineer web site.

 These days I see sharp young guys with a deep and detail PLC knowledge doing controls.
 Sometimes I don’t see the same strength at the process control side.

-However, with the process control expertise it’s much harder to get on top of it.
-It gets to you only through years of hands on dealing with the matter.
+However, it’s much harder to master the process control side.
+It gets to you only through years of hands-on dealing with the matter itself.

 Hence, here are some basic process control things related to turbine controls.
 It is put into three presentations already delivered to their targeted audience a year ago.
 The feedback was quite positive all together.